rightjs/rightjs-docs/docs/en/philosophy.md

 The main target of RightJS is to create a simple, fast and reliable tool for a true agile development.
 It simplifies many routine operations making JavaScript development an easy and natural thing.
-It looks simple, it works simple, but that is the kind of simplicity that lets you concentrate on serious things.
+It looks simple, it works simple, but that is the kind of simplicity that allows you to concentrate on serious things.

 ## Designed, not Evolved

-Whatever your previous experience is jQuery, Prototype, Mootools, Ruby, Python or even PHP.
+Whatever your previous experience is, jQuery, Prototype, Mootools, Ruby, Python or even PHP.
 When you look through RightJS API, you immediately spot familiar things.
 RightJS keeps it close to the standards and it was specifically designed the way it was familiar for people with different backgrounds.